sarahciston/shequalifies/posts/field2-dataIds.md

 <iframe width="266" height="150" src="https://www.youtube.com/embed/3DF759JzzAw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> <iframe width="266" height="150" src="https://www.youtube.com/embed/LYWWv2vsqHI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Live on part 2, because part 1 lost audio again.
-Please let me know if you notice this issue, thanks!
-{: .fs-3 }

 # immersive data identities

 #### exam question

 In this section you ask (as a parenthetical “bonus” question) why data extracted and produced in the course of everyday engagements with “algorithmic systems” should even be called “’mine,’ given their complicated histories, trajectories, and impacts?”
 I’m particularly interested here in their “histories,” which encompass in your argument both extreme brutality (e.g. quantitative techniques developed within the transatlantic slave trade) and more “subversive” possibilities (you give the example here of paper diaries).
 I would like to hear much more from you about historical antecedents to contemporary hybrid (creative/critical/technical) practices and how they both blur into and are distinct from those practices.
-I would especially like to hear, time permitting, about how “overshadowed” forms (like diaries, among others) might have informed your own creative practice, or that of your artistic contemporaries.
+I would especially like to hear, time permitting, about how “overshadowed” forms (like diaries, among others) might have informed your own creative practice, or that of your artistic contemporaries. **also not unrelated:** What does an arts-based approach bring to the discussion of data and self, and what specific critique or subversive strategy can it provide to the datafied subject and data colonialism? **and:** from the first use of personal sensor data in human performance to more recent use for recommendation systems and the eventual appearance of what has been called the 'algorithmic self.'
 {: .fs-2 }

-#### other questions related considerations

-What does an arts-based approach bring to the discussion of data and self, and what specific critique or subversive strategy can it provide to the datafied subject and data colonialism? // from the first use of personal sensor data in human performance to more recent use for recommendation systems and the eventual appearance of what has been called the 'algorithmic self.'
-{: .fs-2 }

-#### exam response, in progress
+#### exam response

-Watch the livestream and refresh this page to read along.
-{: .fs-3 }

 {% assign wordcount = page.content | strip_html | split: ' ' | size %}
 word count: {{ wordcount }}
 {: .fs-3 }

-## 0. introduction: know thyself? take care of yourself
+## 0. introduction: know yourself vs take care of yourself

 >"Know thyself has long been cover for self-regulation and wealth generation in the service of the nation-state and other institutional entities. [...]
 Knowing thyself looks an awful lot like corporate efforts to know and shape the consumer body" (Jacqueline Wernimont 2018, 155, 155).
 {: .fs-3 }